KSAH-42/RabbitOM/README.md

 * Adding new RTSP receivers
 * Adding RTCP layer
 * Onvif
+* Net Core Migration (it's already exist but as private repository)

 The actual RtspClient class WILL BE REMOVED (see streaming.experimentation project which is actually in progress)

+# Next Breaking changes

+➡️ The solution will be migrate for Visual Studio 2026

 # About the actual rtsp client and how to receive packets ?